Harmonise questionnaire items with **Harmony**.

 Use Harmony in Python

-We’ve released Harmony as an easy-to-use Python library on Pypi.
+We’ve released Harmony as an easy-to-use Python library on Pypi, so you can incorporate Harmony into your data harmonisation workflow.

 pip install harmonydata